ppanya/KUPaymentService/README.md

 <h1>KUPaymentService</h1>

 <h3>Description</h3>
-Payment Webservice, Service for payment from one user to other user. <br>
+Payment Webservice, Service for payment from one user to other user.
+There are two sides of user first is customer and merchant.
+User want to pay money to merchant by kupaypal.
+After check out payment from merchant, website will direct to kupaypal login.
+User have to have kupaypal id before login then kupaypal will show the order id merchant name total amount and time of purchased, user will choose accepted or decline for confirm that payment.
+Then kupaypal will redirect user to merchant website. <br>
 There is not include parts that use bank api to redeem money from this service or deposite money to this service.

 <h3>Stakeholder</h3>